AtumaDavid/RestAPI-Authentication-and-authorization/README.md

 - bcryptjs
 - dotenv

+## technologies for 2FA(for Authenticator app)

+- qrcode
+- otplib
+- node-cache

 ## About

 This project implements a robust authentication and authorization system using Node.js and Express.
 It features user registration, login functionality, role-based access control, and token-based authentication using JSON Web Tokens (JWT).
 The system utilizes both access tokens and refresh tokens for enhanced security.